jbrun001/foodmanager/documentation/designandmethods/class-erd-userflow.md

-        ingredient_id INT "ingredient that this minimum order quantity is for" amount DECIMAL "minimum order quanitity for this ingredient" units VARCHAR(10) "units for theminimum order quantity" last_updated DATETiME "date and time this moq was checked" }
+        ingredient_id INT "ingredient that this minimum order quantity is for" amount DECIMAL "minimum order quanitity for this ingredient" units VARCHAR(10) "units for theminimum order quantity" ingredientURL VARCHAR(100) "the URL for this product at this store" last_updated DATETIME "date and time this moq was checked" }
     store {
         store_id INT PK "unique id for a store"